mkeshav/data-genie/README.md

 # Data Genie

-Genie that can satisfy your data wish
+Genie that can satisfy your data wish.
+Supports generation of fixedwidth content (as of this writing.)

 # Install
 python3 -m pip install data-genie-mkeshav